Best-Rated Heat Pumps

 Editor’s Notes

-Fujitsu is an established supplier of heat pumps and air-conditioning systems in New Zealand, with a well-know range of products.
-Its wall-mounted, reverse-cycle heat pumps come in a range of four models:
+Fujitsu is an established supplier of heat pumps and air-conditioning systems in New Zealand.
+Its wall-mounted, reverse-cycle heat pumps cover four models:

 Comfort: features powerful mode for instant warmth, and ultra-fine temperature adjustment for perfect climate control.
 2kW-9.5kW